dthaler/gedcom-citations/templates-extension.md

 user-friendly facility for creating custom templates is currently provided (though it could be done by manually editing additional text files).

-Like RootsMagic's use of "Reverse" and "Year" above, MagiKey Family Tree also supports transforms using a function syntax, where the transforms are well-known, not per template.
+Like RootsMagic and Family Historian, MagiKey Family Tree also supports functions, where the functions are well-known, not per template.
 For example:

 ```
  "<i>" $html($newspapername($Newspaper, $Location)) "</i>"
 ```

-Like RootsMagic, the syntax is proprietary, not based on any open standard or language or open source defacto standard, but it is very similar to standard programming languages.
+Like RootsMagic and Family Historian, the syntax is proprietary, not based on any open standard or language or open source defacto standard, but it is very similar to standard programming languages.
-On the other hand, it is much more verbose than RootsMagic's template language.
+On the other hand, it is much more verbose than RootsMagic's and Family Historian's template languages.

 ## Source Template GEDCOM Extension